 - Extra Pacifier & Clip

-- Plastic Diaper Bag (to put dirty diapers in if a trash can is unavailable
+- Plastic Grocery Bag (to put dirty diapers in if a trash can is unavailable)

-- Plastic Grocery Bag (to put dirty clothes in if needed)
+- Wet Bag (to put dirty clothes in if needed)

 - Sanitation Wipes (great for cleaning bottles, pump parts, pacifiers, tables, and more)